Posted by Jackson Peos in Product Information

 When beta alanine is ingested it’s converted into carnosine inside the muscle by joining it to another amino acid, histidine.
 So despite beta alanine being considered a performance aid, the benefits acquired are actually via the effects of increased muscle carnosine concentrations, and not beta alanine per se.

-An increase in hydrogen ions occurs during high intensity exercise and is actually the reason we get that burning sensation in our muscles during hard training (not a build-up of lactic acid like many believe).
+An increase in hydrogen ions occurs during high-intensity exercise and is actually the reason we get that burning sensation in our muscles during hard training (not a build-up of lactic acid like many belief).
 As exercise causes a build-up of hydrogen ions which makes us fatigue and impairs our performance, and carnosine – to say it simply – removes some of these hydrogen ions, we can begin to appreciate why increasing the concentrations of muscle carnosine could be helpful to our performance.

 While the buffering action of increased muscle carnosine – after supplementing beta alanine – is likely to explain a significant portion of the performance advantages, it’s possible that beta alanine could further enhance performance via other mechanisms.